RAG: giving a model memory it doesn't have

 What RAG actually means

-How retrieval is actually done
+How retrieval actually works

 Why RAG isn't fine-tuning

-When RAG fails
+When RAG falls over

 From the dictionary